 Overuse of antibiotics throughout the developed world has contributed significantly to the emergence of antibiotic-resistance in bacteria.
 Although this helps bacteria it is extremely harmful to humans.
 As bacteria adapt to the antibiotics, current treatments become ineffective and bacterial infections can become life threatening.
-One of the mechanisms that bacteria, such as E. coli, use are efflux pumps.
-Efflux pumps are capable of taking potentially harmful substances, like antibiotics, from inside the bacterial cell to outside of the cell.
-This allows the bacterium to escape from the damaging effects of the antibiotics.
-My hypothesis was that natural products, small molecule compounds, or DNA aptamers would be able to bind to some part of the tripartite structure of the AcrA-AcrB –TolC efflux pump and block its activity.
-The use of natural products and small molecule compounds as potential inhibitors allowed me to determine what substances and structural targets are not viable options.
-The use of DNA aptamers did show significant potential in blocking efflux pump activity.
+One of the mechanisms that bacteria, such as E. Coli, use are efflux pumps.
+Efflux pumps are capable of taking potentially harmful substances, like antibiotics, from inside the bacterial cell and moving them out.
+This allows the bacterium to escape from the killing effects of the antibiotics.
+My hypothesis was that a natural product, small molecule compound, or DNA aptamer would be able to bind to some part of the tri-part structure of the efflux pump and block its activity.
+The results showed that there are some promising compounds but none that were actually capable of blocking activity to a significant degree.

 "Methods of Blocking Efflux Pump Activity in Escherichia Coli" (2018).
 Stander Symposium Posters.
 1389.